HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Introduction to Linear Algebra.md

 ![3dspan](https://i.imgur.com/St7zTWV.png)

-Linear dependence in three dimensions can result to spans that describe a plane:
+Linear dependence in three dimensions can result to spans that describe a **plane**:
 $$
 \{
 \begin{bmatrix}